Maxopoly/Exemplum/README.md

 Once you have Exemplum ready, open up `setup.sh` with a text editor of your choice and set the parameter at the top to fit your project

 Then run `./setup.sh` to setup your project

+Delete `setup.sh` once it's done and your project is ready.

+Optionally you can also add the appropriate remote repository by doing `git remote add git@github.com:Maxopoly/Exemplum.git` and modifying the url as needed.